Jamesyps/Perch-Activity-Log/README.md

+# Looking for Perch 3?

+This app has been redeveloped to take advantage of the new APIs and user interface of Perch 3.
+Please find the new repository here: [https://github.com/RedFinch/Perch-Event-Log](https://github.com/RedFinch/Perch-Event-Log).

+This app will no longer be receieving updates.

 # Perch Activity Log
 An event based activity log for the Perch CMS.
 Useful for keeping track which content editors have published changes and viewing the historical differences.